Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Other
 ======

-At alternative design is to store fol in a special data-structure, instead of a standard indexed container.
-For example, fol can be stored in an append-only flat file with starting offset of a record serving as its lsn.
+At alternative design is to store FOL in a special data-structure, instead of a standard indexed container.
+For example, FOL can be stored in an append-only flat file with starting offset of a record serving as its lsn.
 Perceived advantage of this solution is avoiding an overhead of a full-fledged indexing (b-tree).
-Indeed, general purpose indexing is not needed, because records with lsn less than the maximal one used in the past are never inserted into the fol (aren't they?).
+Indeed, general purpose indexing is not needed, because records with lsn less than the maximal one used in the past are never inserted into the FOL (aren't they?).

-Yet another possible design is to use db4 extensible logging to store fol records directly in a db4 transactional log.
-The advantage of this is that forcing fol up to a specific record becomes possible (and easy to implement), and the overhead of indexing is again avoided.
+Yet another possible design is to use db4 extensible logging to store FOL records directly in a db4 transactional log.
+The advantage of this is that forcing FOL up to a specific record becomes possible (and easy to implement), and the overhead of indexing is again avoided.
 On the other hand, it is not clear how to deal with pruning.

 Rationale